popstarfreas/Rest-Inventory/README.md

 Rest-Inventory
 ==============

-REQUIREMENT: Uses tShock's REST API (with tShock v4.3.x) to display a users inventory
+REQUIREMENT: Uses tShock's REST API and https://github.com/Quinci135/playerreader to display the inventory

 Setup:
  * Download the files into their own directory on your web server